-Description of all buildings, structures, and landscaping (historic and non-historic).
-Identify and describe the property from the area and vicinity, narrowing the focus to the historic resource(s) on the property and identifying character defining features including, but not limited to the following:
+Description of all buildings, structures, features and landscaping (historic and non-historic).
+Identify and describe the property from the area and vicinity, narrowing the focus to the resource(s) on the property and identifying character-defining features including, but not limited to the following:

-- Area and Vicinity

-- Physical Setting

-- Significant features, walls, significant trees, or planned landscaping features on the site

-- · Massing, shape, plan, and footprint

-- Roof shape and material

-- Cornice/eaves

-- Wall material (wood weatherboards, shingles, stucco, etc.)

-- Porch/front entrance/door description

-- Window description, material, configuration, and details

-- Chimney or tower details including material and location

-- Significant accessory structures (guest house, garage, etc.)
+- Area and Vicinity - Physical Setting, including relationship to the street, other historic resources, cultural landscapes and cultural resources - Significant features, walls, trees, or landscaping features on the site - Massing, shape, plan, and footprint - Roof shape and material - Cornice/eaves - Wall material (wood weatherboards, shingles, stucco, etc.) - Porch/front entrance/door description - Window description, material, configuration, and details - · Chimney or tower details including material and location - Significant accessory structures (guest house, garage, etc.)